-Premier Technical Service Group Limited (PTSG) has delivered essential work at the spectacular London home of the Duke of Northumberland.
+Premier Technical Services Group PLC (PTSG) has delivered essential work at the spectacular London home of the Duke of Northumberland.

 PTSG, a leading high-level cleaning, rope access and working at height company, removed the cleaning gantry at the historic glass dome at Syon Park.